ezhabimana/node-typescript-postgres-cookie-cutter/README.md

 `export DB_USER='' DB='' DB_PASS='' DB_HOST='' DB_PORT='' DB_MAX_CLIENTS='' DB_IDLE_TIMEOUT_MS=''`

 this can also be done by creating a `.env` file in the root of this project see `.env.example` for a reference

+Open `'.env` file and fill in the database credentials retrievd from "Setup Postgres Database" step

 ## Quickstart: transpile, lint and start the app all at once